 Save Your Home With Chapter 13 Bankruptcy

 Banks may foreclose by mistake or in violation of the law; you may think you have a workout negotiated, not realizing that you are dealing with a gigantic institution, and the foreclosure department may have no idea what the loan modification department has agreed to.
 If you receive a notice of default or foreclosure, you must ask quickly.
 Contact an experienced foreclosure defense attorney to stop the foreclosure before the sale if possible.
-In Orange County and throughout Southern California, contact Fishback Law Corp in Irvine for immediate assistance.
+In Orange County and throughout Southern California, contact Fishback Law Corporation online or call our office at 949-274-7080.